Michaelsberg Abbey

 How long should I spend visiting?

-A visit to Michaelsberg Abbey typically takes about one to two hours, allowing you to explore the church, cloister, and gardens at a leisurely pace.
+A visit to Michaelsberg Abbey typically takes around 2 to 3 hours, allowing ample time to explore the grounds, the church, and any exhibitions.

 Is photography allowed?

-Photography is generally permitted in the abbey, but it is advisable to check for any restrictions, particularly inside the church.
+Photography is generally permitted; however, it is advisable to check for any restrictions in specific areas of the abbey.

 Are there guided tours?